 Something to think about

 Not only does this affect the UK but it has huge ramifications for poorer countries.
-Multinationals are adept at moving money around, thus avoiding paying taxes in the countries they are earning money in.
-For every £10 given in aid there is £15 is disappearing through tax loopholes.
+Multinationals are adept at moving money around, thus avoiding paying taxes in the countries in which they are earning money.
+For every £10 given in aid there is £15 disappearing through tax loopholes.
 This is madness.

-In November world leaders from the G20 are meeting in France.
-This is our chance to ask them to stop tax dodging.
 Tax havens need to be open to scrutiny.
 There needs to be accountability at all levels around the world.
 We must keep up the pressure on political leaders to put an end to tax dodging.

 Something to do

-Read up on the Trace the tax campaign by Christian Aid.
+Read up on the tax justice campaign by Christian Aid.

 Something to pray